-- Fauna Hotel – This hotel is where we had dinner both nights in Valparaíso, but they also have boutique hotel rooms available from $99 per night.
-Book on Hotels.com
+- Fauna Hotel – This budget-friendly hotel is where we had dinner both nights in Valparaíso, but they also have boutique hotel rooms available from $99 per night.
+Book on Booking.com

 - Zero Hotel – This boutique hotel has a fun modern design, great views from some of the rooms, and a beautiful covered courtyard.
-Rooms from $142 per night; book on Hotels.com
+Rooms from $142 per night; book on Booking.com

 Airbnbs in Valparaíso